-GiveOut prepared and filed its second annual report to the Charity Commission and received a full, clean audit of its accounts.
+GiveOut prepared and filed its third annual report to the Charity Commission and received a full, clean audit of its accounts.
 The Trustees continued to proceed with a full audit as an externally visible sign of its commitment to good governance.

-The Charity recruited a fourth member of staff to provide support on operations and fundraising, growing the staff team to four.
+The Charity recruited a member of staff to provide support on communications and events, growing the staff team to five.

 The Charity continued to report on the impact of its portfolio of grants and in support of that maintained an engaging website and a content-led approach to building its social media profile; noting that the approach to reporting impact will be further developed in due course as the impact reports of initial grant portfolios are received.
-To view the Charity's first annual impact report, visit giveout.org/grant-partners.
+To view the Charity's second annual impact report, visit https://giveout.org/impact.